sauravmishra1710/sauravmishra1710/README.md

 ### Hi there 🙋‍♂️ 👨🏼‍💻

 I'm Saurav!
-I'm a Software Engineer-IV majorly working in C#.Net, React JS in the healthcare IT domain.
+I'm a Software Engineer-IV majorly working in React JS, C#.Net in the healthcare domain.
 Very much keen to work & contribute to the AI and Computer Vision space in the Healthcare domain. :construction_worker: :hospital:

 - :books: :notebook: I’m currently learning React JS, Python GUI, Deep Learning and Computer Vision for Medicine & Healthcare Domain. :nerd_face: 🐱‍👓

 - :computer: Intrested in ***AI (Deep Learning & Computer Vision) for Medicine and Healthcare*** 👨🏼‍💻

 - 👯 Open to collaborate on ***AI for Medicine and Healthcare.***

+### My Personal Web Space: [Saurav.Hello.World](https://saurav-hello-world.netlify.app/)

 <!-- -------------------------------------------------------------------NEW SECTION------------------------------------------------------------------- -->